 Regarding Naltrexone here is an article with quite a few references too - i will just copy and paste it.
 I have also read that it doesn really work with nandro or tren or generally 19nor which is another contradiction.
 Man i fell in deep sea sometimes.

+Discussion of pharmaceutical agents below is presented for information only.
+Nothing here is meant to take the place of advice from a licensed health care practitioner.
+Consult a physician before taking any medication.
 Post Cycle Therapy (PCT - post cycle therapy) is a key component in a steroid cycle, as suppression of the Hypothalamus, Pituitary, Testicular Axis (HPTA) is seemingly unavoidable to a steroid user.
 What I will be presenting in this article is a new idea to the world of anabolic androgenic steroids users.
 This exciting new concept addresses the possibility of limiting and possibly preventing suppression of the (HPTA) during cycle.
 More specifically, we will learn how we can actively modulate the hypothalamus & pituitary pulse generator during cycle and how this can prime our endocrine system for a quicker, smarter, and healthier recovery from anabolic androgenic steroids (anabolic androgenic steroids).

 For a moment, let?s forget the concept of "post cycle therapy", and embrace the idea of "constant cycle therapy" ? active therapy throughout a steroid cycle.
 The HPTA involves a constant biological interplay of responses and feedback loops that can ultimately become shutdown and degraded during exogenous hormone administration.
 However, research suggests suppression of the hypothalamus and pituitary may be preventable during steroid use.
 Before we delve into the details, lets first take a quick recap on the HTPA and how it responses to anabolic androgenic steroids.